School of Psychology

 • Stage 2 (Yr2): Doctorate Level - Growing Autonomy.
 Develop critical thinking as you refine advanced skills in the application of psychological research to everyday life.
 Gain skills in Quantitative and Qualitative Research methods.
 Modules include developmental lifespan psychology, psychodynamic therapy, working with personality issues, art therapy, supporting psychosis, cognitive analytic therapy, attachment & the Dynamic Maturational Model (DMM), and a range of professional skills such as: supervision & mentoring.

 • Stage 2 (Yr3): Doctorate Level - Specialist Knowledge.
 Complete your doctoral research thesis, building expertise in a chosen area of study relevant to a clinical domain.
-Modules include professional issues, and up to date training in current areas of practise.
+Modules include professional issues, and up-to-date training in current areas of practise.
 Topics usually include: setting up a private practise, psychopharmacology, legal issues in psychology, LGBT issues, diversity & inclusion, working with clients experiencing domestic violence, assessment & treatment of sex offenders, working clinically in prisons, trauma focussed CBT.

 • Part Time Flexible Study Options: If you choose to study part time, there are several routes through the programme designed to facilitate other home or work commitments.
 A pre-study meeting with one of the programme team can help you plan your study-route so you can ensure success in your personal circumstances.